sun

 Nuwara Eliya Tea Plantations

 Welcome to "Little England," as Nuwara Eliya is affectionately known.
-The British colonials who developed Sri Lanka's tea industry fell in love with this cool, misty region, and you can see why.
-The landscape is covered in perfectly manicured tea plantations that look like green carpets draped over the hills.
+The British colonials who developed Sri Lanka's tea industry loved this cool, misty region.
+You can see why.
+Perfectly manicured tea plantations cover the landscape, looking like green carpets draped over the hills.

 Experience Sri Lanka's incredible natural beauty with our expertly designed tour packages